fodyarchived/Validar/readme.md

         validationTemplate = new ValidationTemplate(this);
     }

-    // Your implementation of IDataErrorInfo
+    // implementation of IDataErrorInfo
-    // Your implementation of INotifyDataErrorInfo
+    // implementation of INotifyDataErrorInfo
 }
 ```